March 3, 2026

 On the surface, OpenClaw looks private.
 You are running your own instance on your own VPS or local machine.
 The UI is yours, the configuration is yours, the data appears to stay with you.
 But it is not private at all if you do not know how to manage data privacy.

-• Free API providers: This is where it gets worse.
-A significant number of users flock to free API services without pausing to consider the oldest rule in tech: there is no free lunch.
+The oldest rule in tech applies: there is no free lunch.
 If you are not paying for the product, your data is the product.
-Free API and LLM providers capture your prompts and responses as training data.
-You just handed over your “private” conversations to improve someone else’s model.
+Free API and LLM providers capture your prompts and responses to improve someone else’s model.
+You just handed over your “private” conversations.

 “How much does it cost?” is the question everyone asks, and the honest answer is: it depends entirely on the approach you take.